-External monitor problems
+External display problems

-• Problem: The external monitor is blank.
+Problem: The external display is blank.

-Solution: To bring up the image, press the display-mode switching key and select the desired monitor.
+Solution: To bring up the image, press the display-mode switching key monitor.
 If the problem persists, do the following:

-- 1. Connect the external monitor to another computer to make sure that it works. - 2.
-Reconnect the external monitor to your computer. - 3.
-Refer to the manual shipped with the external monitor to check the resolutions and refresh rates that are supported. - If the external monitor supports the same resolution as the computer display or a higher resolution, view output on the external monitor or on both the external monitor and the computer display. - If the external monitor supports a lower resolution than the computer display, view output on the external monitor only.
-(If you view output on both the computer display and the external monitor, the external monitor screen will be blank or distorted.) - Problem: You cannot set a higher resolution than the present one on your external monitor.
+- 1. Connect the external display to another computer to make sure that it works. - 2.
+Reconnect the external display to your computer. - 3.
+Refer to the manual shipped with the external display to check the resolutions and refresh rates that are supported. - If the external display supports the same resolution as the computer display or a higher resolution, view output on the external display or on both the external display and the computer display. - If the external display supports a lower resolution than the computer display, view output on the external display only.
+(If you view output on both the computer display and the external display, the external display screen will be blank or distorted.) - Problem: You cannot set a higher resolution than the present one on your external display.

-Solution: Make sure that the monitor information is correct.
-If necessary, update the monitor driver.
+Solution: Make sure that the monitor type and other information is correct by doing the following: